 Yard automation requires a seamless link between warehouses and over-the-road trucks, which means moving tasks inside the warehouse and tightly connecting the swing door trailer, loading dock and warehouse.

-Finally, plan for the property to have adequate electrical and IT infrastructure.
-Electrical specifications must support the distribution center’s fast-charging needs of multiple electric yard trucks.
+Finally, plan for your property to have adequate electrical and IT infrastructure.
+Electrical specifications must support the distribution center's fast-charging needs of multiple electric yard trucks.
 Furthermore, the distribution yard and facility operating areas need to have adequate WiFi or LTE communications networking to facilitate autonomous operations.
-Additional IT infrastructure, such as RTK antennas, LTE antennas and/or WiFi access points and other positioning systems, may also be required.
+Additional IT infrastructure may also be required.

 Be sure to address existing processes and procedures to optimize for the safety and efficiency of autonomous yard operations.
 The repetitive, predictable traffic patterns found in today’s yards are ideal for autonomous systems.
-If you haven’t already, consider implementing automated check-in/check-out procedures for site access, limiting the number of pedestrians in the yard and minimizing vehicle traffic to only over-the-road trucks that require yard access.
+If you haven’t already, consider implementing automated check-in/check-out procedures for site access, limiting the number of pedestrians in the yard and minimizing vehicle traffic.
 Taking these additional steps now readies operations to support yard automation.

 By taking an integrated system-wide approach, you’ll achieve end-to-end visibility of your freight.
 Over time, the business intelligence gathered and shared along the supply chain will lead to truly predictive freight logistics.